- At the end of the Magician boss fight: "I've always wanted to do that..."

 - At least Chuck got actual movies to watch.
 Frank only gets one feature, a one hour commercial for a time share company.
 Watching Frank try to stay awake during the DREADFULLY BORING presentation is hilarious, and as an added bonus, watching the entire cutscene nets you the Psychopath hairstyle.

-- The message "Barn Burner" results in you putting out a fire in the doorway of one of the arenas.
+- The message "Barn Burner" results in you putting out a fire in the doorway of one of the arenas in order to free a couple.
 Once that's done, the woman will actually HIT ON CHUCK, causing him to simply respond with "...".
 Additionally, speaking to the man to recruit both survivors will reveal that they set the fire to keep the zombies away, but that they didn't realize how that would trap them in the room.

 - In the final battle with Tyrone King, Chuck and him will have the following exchange: